boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Act as Master Widget

-This allows you to define this 100% stacked column chart widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+This allows you to define the 100% stacked column chart widget as a master widget.
+As a result, other widgets in the dashboard can listen to its filter action.

 #### Ignore Filter Actions

-This allows you to define this 100% stacked column chart widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This allows you to define the 100% stacked column chart widget to ignore responses to filter actions applied on other widgets in the dashboard.

 #### Hierarchical Filter

-Through this option, you can enable or disable hierarchical top `N` filtering.
-While applying the Top N filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of dimension columns added.
+You can use this option to enable or disable hierarchical top `N` filtering.
+When applying the Top N filter with multiple dimension columns, you can customize the data returned based on whether the filtering should be done in a flat manner or based on the hierarchy of the dimension columns added.

 When `Hierarchical Filter` option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.